 Seems like baking soda can really do everything!
 Mix 1 tablespoon into 1 cup of warm water, pour over hair, rinse and comb through.
 You’ll help to rid the scalp of impurities and gently cleanse your locks.

 If you’re giving your hair a break from traditional shampoo and conditioner, this dry shampoo is great for absorbing excess oil.
-Gently sprinkle cornstarch onto hair and massage into scalp.
+Gently sprinkle arrowroot onto hair and massage into scalp.
 Then brush or pat out excess.
-You can also mix it with a little bit of cacao powder or cinnamon for brunette hair.
+You can also mix it with a little bit of cocoa powder or cinnamon for darker hair.

 There are many simple and cost effective ingredients you can use at home (literally, from your kitchen) to make a nourishing conditioner: